Visualizing Quantum States: A Pilot Study on Problem Solving in Quantum Information Science Education: Quantitative Results Discussion

-In summary, we see that the X gate, Z gate, CNOT gate, and measurement probability questions.
-At the same time, the results warrant further investigation in the regime of the more complex H gate, gtg, separability, and entanglement questions to find the reasons for the increase in performance with visualization in the H gate and gtg questions and the lack of performance difference in the measurement state, separability, and entanglement questions.
-To benefit from visualization in the context of separability and entanglement, students may need a thorough introduction to the strategy to identify separability and entanglement (figure \ref{fig:sep_ent}).
+The results warrant further investigation in the regime of the more complex H gate, Guess-the-Gates, Separability, and Entanglement questions to find the reasons for the increases in performance with visualization for some participant groups and large deviations.
+However, due to the especial complexity of the Guess-the-Gates questions, it should probably not be included in future studies involving students not as well-versed in \ac{qist}.
+To benefit from visualization in the context of separability and entanglement, students may need a thorough introduction to the strategy to identify separability and entanglement (see Figure \ref{fig:sep_ent}).
+We received feedback from some participants that they did not comprehend the process of identifying entangled states before or during the study.
+Perhaps, the topic is too advanced as only a subtopic of a study like this and should be introduced more thoroughly in a study with only this context.